 You should now feel VERY differently about eating that chocolate bar in the future.

-NOTE: In the same way that we have made appetizing food seem disgusting we can make healthy, unappealing food much more desirable.
+NOTE: In the same way that we have made delicious food seem disgusting, we can make healthy, unappealing food much more desirable.

 Repeat the matching modalities weight loss technique with a healthy food option

-Repeat steps 1 to 7, but for Step 4 you’ll be imagining the healthy, unappealing food instead of the unhealthy one.
+Repeat steps 1 to 7, but for Step 4, you’ll imagine the healthy, unappealing food instead of the unhealthy one.

-In step 10 you’ll attach all the submodalities that you elicited for the unhealthy desirable food (the first time around) to the healthy, unappealing food so that it suddenly becomes MUCH more appetizing!
+In step 10, you’ll attach all the submodalities you elicited for the unhealthy, desirable food (the first time around) to the healthy, unappealing food so that it suddenly becomes MUCH more appetizing!

 Finish this process with steps 11 and 12.